mshustov/babel-plugin-source-wrapper/README.md

-wrap decl and init your code
+wrap decl and init within your code

 TODO description with examples